department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

   * xxxyxlxlx
   *

-**VA Decision**
+**VA decision**

-This step sets the user’s expectation for how long it takes to receive a response.
+This step sets the user’s expectation for when they will receive a response.
 It tells applicants how and when they will be informed of the status of their application (if denied or approved).

 ### OMB information
-This appears at the bottom of the Introduction page and shows:
+This appears at the bottom of the Apply page and shows:
 - Respondent burden
 - OMB control number
 - Privacy act link